audibleblink/com_uac_demo/README.md

 # Containers

-Short lightning talk on containers and how to control them with Docker
+Short lightning talk on finding UAC bypasses and/or COM hijacks

 `cd` and open `docs/index.html` or run `./remarked`